TIL: How to Use DinD, localhost & Gitlab CI

 Building A Simple Flask App with SQLalchemy and Docker

 SQLAlchemy is an object-relational mapper (ORM), it allow us to interact with a database using Python functions and objects.
 For example, if we have a table called Cats we could retrieve every row with a command like Cats.query.all().
 The main advantage of this is that it allows us to abstract away the SQL.
-Docker 🐳 allows us to quickly bring up a database within a Docker container, this means we don’t have to set up and configure a database on our local machine. ...
+Docker 🐳 allows us to quickly bring up a database within a Docker container, this means we don’t have to set up and configure a database on our local machine.
+We can simply kill the Docker container when we are done with the database.
+In this article, I will show you how you can create a very simple RESTful API using Flask and SQLAlchemy, which will connect to a database running in a Docker container. ...

 Using Multiple Docker Containers to Setup Nginx, Flask and Postgres